yngwiewang/carrier/README.md

 # Carrier
 A command-line tool similar to Ansible ad-hoc mode, much more efficient, implemented in Go.
+Only hosts with bash shell installed are supported.

 Just a binary file, You don't need Python, don't need to install any software or libraries.
 One line of code can use the power of all CPU cores to execute shell commands concurrently on thousands of hosts.
 Get results in real time.